 2019 Biennial APSA Conference Speakers

-Dr R. Dean Boyd - Innovation through research in the US swine industry; past, present, and future
+Dr R. Dean Boyd - Innovation through research in the North American pig industry

 Dr R. Dean Boyd is the former Technical Leader for the Hanor Company and Triumph Foods group (2002-2017).
 His team managed the Nutrition program for 90,000 sows and 2.45 million pigs.
 He holds adjunct Professorships in animal nutrition at North Carolina State and Iowa State Universities.
 Dr Boyd’s research has led to a better understanding of energy and amino acid nutrition, ingredient mitigation of disease stress on growth, and the profound life-time effects of low weaning age.
 His team proved that seasonal infertility could be alleviated by specific amounts of essential fatty acids.
 He has published more than 200 scientific papers in scholarly journals, book chapters and conference papers.
 He received the Animal Nutrition Research award for distinguished contributions in 2016.

-Prof Carol Bagnell - Maternal programming of development and the lactocrine hypothesis
+Prof Carol Bagnell - Maternal programming of development in the pig and the lactocrine hypothesis

 Dr Carol Bagnell, PhD is Professor of Reproductive Biology in the Department of Animal Sciences at Rutgers University, New Brunswick, New Jersey, USA.
 She’s served as department chair and is currently Graduate Program Director in Endocrinology and Animal Biosciences.
 Her studies, using the pig as a model, focus on improving our understanding of maternal programming of development by testing the lactocrine hypothesis.
 Dr Bagnell’s group defined the term ‘lactocrine’ as a means of maternal delivery of milk-borne bioactive factors into the circulation of nursing offspring.
 Results of her research in pigs provide compelling evidence for both short-term effects of milk-borne factors on neonatal uterine and cervical development as well as long-term consequences of lactocrine signaling on reproductive health and fertility in adulthood.
 Since all mammals evolved to nurse, this research in pigs has broad implications for understanding maternal contributions to postnatal reproductive tract programming in both humans and domestic animals.